NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 For New Zealand, the early registrations have been summarised from the excellent serialisation of the early NZ register in Air Britain Archive compiled by Janic Geelen - this also included a lot more information than is shown here, including ownership and operational details.
 This started in the Spring 1981 issue and ran until 2004, covering the period from the beginning up to about 1974/5, to ZK-DZZ and the corresponding glider and helicopter lists.

 Other sources of data were New Zealand registers published by Air Britain and LAAS; some issues of the annual White's Directory (more recently Wings Directory); the Aviation Historical Society of NZ book on the Aircraft of the RNZAF, including serial listings and civil impressments and disposals.
-Helicopters and Gyros have been verified against the listing on the Rotorspot website.
+Helicopters and Gyros have been cross-checked against the listing on the Rotorspot website.
 I have trawled through early Air Britain magazines from the start, and including a complete set of Air Britain News from its beginning in 1970 up to date.

 Additional useful information has come from sources in the Aviation Historical Society of New Zealand, particularly Ray Deerness, David Paull and Mike Condon, and in Air Britain, particularly Ian Burnett and David Partington, and also from Tony Arbon and Joe Barr in Australia.